配置你的环境

 GitHub Codespaces

-GitHub Codespaces allows you develop fully online or remotely on your local machine without needing to configure or install Deno.
+GitHub Codespaces allows you to develop fully online or remotely on your local machine without needing to configure or install Deno.
 It is currently in early access.

 Once selected, you will need to rebuild your container so that the Deno CLI is added to the container.
 After the container is rebuilt, the code space will support Deno.